wq/wq/docs/overview/nested-forms.md

 *Serializers*:

 You will then need a custom serializer for your Entity model that includes a nested serializer for the Value model.
 The serializer should be aware of the presence of the Attribute/type field.
 The nested serializer will ensure that the custom Values are included whenever an Entity is serialized.
-It also will handle parsing and saving Values submitted together with a parent Entity.  `wq.db.patterns` defines a `TypedAttachmentSerializer` base class specifically for this purpose.
+It also will handle parsing and saving Values submitted together with a parent Entity.  `wq.db.patterns` defines a `TypedAttachmentSerializer` base class that extends `AttachmentSerializer` for this purpose.
+Like the nested form case, a subclass of `AttachedModelSerializer` should be used for the Entity model.

 ```python
 # myapp/serializers.py